An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Microlensing Model Evaluations

-The SP-H25 simulation overpredicts the event rates by $0-40$\% in the inner few degrees of the Galactic plane, which is in stark contrast with the UKIRT results.
+The SP-H25 simulation over-predicts the event rates by $0-40$\% in the inner few degrees of the Galactic plane, which is in stark contrast with the UKIRT results, where our predictions are consistent with the estimated lower limits and might under-predict true rates.
 We note that the \citet{Husseiniova2021} detection efficiencies assume a uniform distribution of the blending parameter, which may result in inaccurate efficiencies if the true distribution of blend fractions is not uniform.
+Lower source flux fraction events are generally more difficult to detect as the microlensing signal is diluted by light from neighboring stars.
 To test this concern, we ran a few SP-H25 model sightlines through the PopSyCLE \citep{Lam2020} event simulator, using \synthpop for the base Galactic model instead of Galaxia and not injecting additional compact objects.
-Selecting events with baseline Ks$<18$, we show the source flux fraction distribution in \ref{fig:vvv_mulens}.
+Selecting events with baseline Ks $<18$, we show the source flux fraction distribution in Figure \ref{fig:vvv_mulens}.
 These distributions are weighted heavily toward low source flux fraction.
-Thus, the detection efficiencies used in our observational event rate calculation are likely significantly overestimated for these purposes, which would mean that our observed event rates from \citet{Husseiniova2021} are significantly underestimated.
+Thus, the detection efficiencies used in our observational event rate calculation are likely significantly overestimated for these purposes, which would mean that our observed event rates from estimated from the event list and detection efficiencies of \citet{Husseiniova2021} are significantly underestimated.

 Ultimately, it is difficult to draw firm conclusions from the limited IR microlensing data available.
-Both the UKIRT and VVV comparisons may suggest that the SP-H25 model under-predicts IR event rates in the inner few degrees of the Galaxy, but the extent of the disagreement is difficult to estimate.
-We discuss this and other caveats on our model in Section \ref{sec:disc} next.
+The SP-H25 model agrees with UKIRT's lower limits, thus either agreeing with or under-predicting the true underlying rates.
+The model over-predicts VVV rates using the detection efficiency correction available, but we show that these detection efficiencies are likely causing the observed event rates to be significantly under-estimated.
+We discuss these and other caveats on our model in \S\ref{sec:disc} next.